slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"Give me the gift of a listening heart."
 -- King Solomon*

-> *"The most important thing in communication is hearing what isn't said."
+> *"The most important thing in communication is hearing what isn’t said."
 -- Peter Drucker*

 ### How to communicate?